 5. How do we use and disclose your personal information?

 Generally, we will only disclose your personal information to third parties for a purpose related to the provision of our healthcare services and in ways you would reasonably expect.
 We may also disclose your personal information to third parties for other purposes with your consent or if the disclosure is required or authorised by law.
+Any such disclosure would be subject to and comply with existing data security and storage requirements set out in the Health Privacy Principles and Information Privacy Principles.

 We may disclose your personal information to health professionals and health services providers involved in your care, such as: